EvictionLab/eviction-lab-website/content/covid-policy-rankings/ny.md

 state_title: New York
 photoCredit:
 hasSubnav: true
-socialDescription: COVID-19 Homelessness Prevention Policy Scorecard for New York
+socialDescription: COVID-19 Housing Policy Scorecard for New York
-description: See how New York ranks in our nationwide scorecard of homelessness prevention policies in response to COVID-19.
+description: See how New York ranks in our nationwide scorecard of housing policies in response to COVID-19.
 url: /covid-policy-rankings/ny
 aliases:
     - /covid-policy-rankings/ny